amida-tech/blue-button-record/README.md

 * `server` - The server that hosts the database.
 Port number can also be included.
 * `options` - Optional configuration options for the database.
 The following properties are supported.
 All of them are optional.
   * `dbName` - Name for the database.
 Defaults to `dre`.
-  * `schemas` - Schemas to use for patient data.
+  * `schemas` - Schemas to use for Master Health Record entries.
 This is a JSON object with leaf values describe the type of the data to be stored.
-It describes patient data in sections and the top properties are used as the section names throughout the other API methods.
+It describes patient data in sections and the root properties are used as the section names of Master Health Record throughout the other API methods.
 Hierarchy of the JSON object describes the hierarchy of the patient data and one element arrays are used to describe array of patient data.
 Defaults to `ccd` schema available from [blue-button](https://github.com/amida-tech/blue-button).
-Arrays are not supported for top values and silently converted to their first elements.
+Arrays are not supported for top values (entry schema descriptions) and silently converted to their first elements.
 Leaf node types can be `"string"`, `"datetime"`, `"number"`, `"boolean"`, and `"any"`.
 All but `"any"` corresponds to Javascript types.  `"any"` can be used to accept any data.
-  * `matchFields` - Schema to describe matching information between two versions of patient section data.
+  * `matchFields` - Schema to describe match information between Partial and Master Health Record entries.
 It is a JSON object similar to `schemas` in structure.
 Defaults to `{percent: 'number', diff: 'any', subelements: 'any'}` to support [blue-button-match](https://github.com/amida-tech/blue-button-match).
 * `callback(err)` - A callback which is called when connection is established, or an error occurs.

 __Examples__